 Have a qualified “competent person” inspect the excavation daily

 Eliminate excavation hazards through daily inspections.
 OSHA defines a competent person as “an individual who is capable of identifying existing and predictable hazards or working conditions that are hazardous, unsanitary, or dangerous to employees and who is authorized to take prompt corrective measures to eliminate or control these hazards and conditions.”
-Excavations and trenches should also be inspected after rainstorms.
+These professionals need to inspect excavations and trenches after rainstorms.

 The following are things you should never do when excavating:

 Enter an unprotected trench!

 Cave-ins can occur in a matter of seconds, causing serious or fatal injuries.
 According to OSHA, trench collapses cause dozens of fatalities and hundreds of injuries each year.

 Place heavy equipment near the excavation edges

 Most protective systems, such as sloping, shoring or shielding, are designed to support the weight of the soil, not the additional weight of heavy equipment.
 Place the excavation equipment as far away from the edge as possible and in the area least likely to collapse.